THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 With rim strips but no valves, the wheels weighed 1579 grams on my scale or about 90 grams more than the 1487 gram weight Hunt claims for this wheelset.

 Quality: The wheels themselves appeared well made and had a very even matt black finish.
 They came with extra spokes and other spares in case you ever need to replace them.

 The quality of Hunt’s service, while very polite and well-intentioned, gave me every indication that the company lacks established processes and financial controls in important customer service areas.

 The set I ordered came damaged with the freehub having come through the box.
-It happens and was likely caused by the shipper or a customs handler.
+It happens and was likely caused by the shipper or a customs handler rather than Hunt.
 The replacement set was shipped from the next monthly allotment unscathed and well packaged.
 Hunt initially charged my account to ship the damaged wheels back but refunded me after several requests.

 Getting Hunt to respond to the return request, securing the shipping labels, scheduling the shipper, acknowledging the return, and then processing the refund each took at least 3 e-mail requests each from my end.
 (The refund process took many more than 3.)